Register with the Department of Revenue and get a business license if you meet any of the following conditions:

 - Start a scenario using the Business Licensing Wizard.
 You will have the option to Apply Now using our secure online system, or expand the By Mail to download and complete all the forms listed.

-- Apply online applications are processed within 10 business days.
+- Apply online applications will take approximately 10 business days to process.
+If you have city or state endorsements, it may take an additional 2-3 weeks to receive your business license due to approval time.
 Create an online account in our secure My DOR system.
 This account will also be used to file your taxes and make changes to your business.

 - By mail complete the Business License Application, along with any additional forms, and payment to the address on the form.
 Mailed applications can take up to six weeks to process.